Ryukotsuki/Poke-Manager/README.md

 🖥️ **Auto Starter:** Launch PokeMMO or any Pokémon encounter counter with a single click.

-🌐 **Download Center:** Quickly download and install essential add-ons such as strings, encounter counters, ReShade, and mods to enhance your gameplay.
+🌐 **Download Center:** Quickly download and install essential add-ons such as strings, encounter counters, themes, ReShade, and mods to enhance your gameplay.

 🚀 **Version Check:** Stay up-to-date with automatic version checks, ensuring you're always using the latest features and improvements.